 2 eggs, beaten

-2 ripe bananas, mashed well - riper = more banana-y
+2 ripe bananas, mashed well - riper = more banana-y!

 few drops vanilla extract